Enterprise-CMCS/seatool-compare/docs/docs/overview.md

 ## Overview

-The {{ site.repo.name }} project is a microservice which compares legacy data and seatool data and sends notifications when certain conditions are met.
+The seatool-compare project is a microservice which compares legacy data and seatool data and sends notifications when certain conditions are met.
 Alerting is leveraged through [AWS SES](https://aws.amazon.com/ses/) service.

 ## Archtecture